duniter/duniter/doc/Protocol.md

-msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer medianTimeBlocks | Number of blocks used for calculating median time. dtTimeMax   | The max. number of seconds that can be added to median date dtDiffEval  | The number of blocks required to evaluate again `PoWMin` value blocksRot   | The number of previous blocks to check for personalized difficulty percentRot  | The percent of previous issuers to reach for personalized difficulty
+msValidity  | Maximum age of a valid membership (in seconds) stepMax     | Maximum distance between each WoT member and a newcomer medianTimeBlocks | Number of blocks used for calculating median time. avgGenTime  | The average time for writing 1 block (wished time) dtDiffEval  | The number of blocks required to evaluate again `PoWMin` value blocksRot   | The number of previous blocks to check for personalized difficulty percentRot  | The percent of previous issuers to reach for personalized difficulty